chrishart0/articles-books-notes/Notes/story-pointing.md

 * Story points themselves don't matter, a 3 on one team could be the same amount of effort as a 30 on another team
 * The team made up the amount of effort story points represent and then relate future values back to previously values.
 No one should be trying to compare one team's values to another

-## What to story point
+## To story point or not to story point, that is the question

 ## Tips and Gotchas
 ### Tips
+Speed up your refinement
 * Always send out your stories to the devs who will be taking part in refinement before it happens
+  * Note: Just because you send them out doesn't mean they will actually get reviewed

+Velocity as an experiment
+* One of the useful ways velocity can be used is, instead of measurement, use it for experiments.
+If each sprint is an experiment, then the velocity can be used to ask the questions we predicted x, but did y, what can we change? or what do we need to change to do  x + 1 in the next sprint.
+In a blame free culture, it can be a driver for improvement.
+This also takes away measuring velocity over many sprints.
+It becomes something relevant to this sprint and the next sprint.
 ### Gotchas
 #### Story Point Inflation
-If you notice that your velocity keeps going up it could be that you are experiencing point inflation.
+Have the value of your story points decreased?
 Make sure to reference back to those first stories.
 Does the amount of effort you estimated a 3 as line up to what you are currently estimating a 3 as?
 If not, why?
+It could be for a number of positive reasons such as reduced technical debt or increased efficiency or it could be story point inflation.

 Watch out for the following
 * Management should not be using velocity as a metric